Pratham82/portfolio-v5/content/blogs/js-closures-with-todo.md

 subTitle: How closures make delete buttons smart in JavaScript
 ---

-# 🧠 How JavaScript Knows Which Element to Delete in a Dynamic Todo App

 When building a simple Todo app using **vanilla JavaScript**, one common question that comes up is:

 > **“If I have multiple todos, how does each delete button know which `<li>` to remove?”**